trenchdevs/trenchdevs/README.md

 Main source code for https://trenchdevs.org.
 TrenchDevs believes in outcome-based learning and adapting to different technologies by creating purposeful projects.

-For more information please refer the ["Launching TrenchDevs!!!"](https://blog.trenchdevs.org/launching-trenchdevs) post.

 ## Installation

 ## Requirements